US Department of Energy

 Grant in 2017

 Pixelligent Technologies, LLC specializes in the development and manufacturing of advanced optical materials.
 Founded in 2000 and based in Baltimore, Maryland, the company produces a range of products, including zirconia nanocrystal dispersions and phenyl silicone kits, which enhance light output and improve scratch resistance in solid-state lighting, displays, and optical components.
-Pixelligent's proprietary PixClearProcess® enables it to create customized materials that integrate seamlessly into various manufacturing processes.
+Pixelligent's proprietary PixClearProcess® enables it to create customized materials that seamlessly integrate into various manufacturing processes.
 The company serves global markets such as lighting and electronics, and has a strategic collaboration with Corning Incorporated.

 WattGlass